sweetest-framework/sweetest/GUIDELINES.md

 You have to reference the module testing configuration (in this case `appModuleTestingConfiguration`) of the module the component under test lies in.

-To consume a steps class you have to use the `steps` function inside a test or steps class:
+To use a steps class you have to use the `steps` function inside a test or steps class:

 ```kotlin
 val sut by steps<LoginSteps>()